 Don't hang around the buffet.
 It isn't easy to resist the delicious foods you find on a buffet at a party, so get away.
 Choose your foods and your drink and move to a different part of the room.
 At least you'll have to think about what you are doing before filling your plate again and again.

 Pace yourself - slow down.
 When friends and family gather at a meal, the food is usually piled high on most everyone's plate.
 You wolf down the first plate and pick out more of your favorites to gobble down as second helpings.

 It takes a few minutes for your brain to realize your stomach is getting full, and you can eat a lot of extra food in those few minutes.

 Set your fork down between bites and sip some water.
 Relax and enjoy the flavor of each mouthful.
 Chew each bite thoroughly before you swallow.
 Savor each moment with your friends, your family and this wonderful food.
 Remember it's a meal, not a race to see who can eat the fastest.

 Drink plenty of water.
 Many people believe that mild dehydration feels like hunger, and the best way to avoid becoming dehydrated to drink plenty of water.
 You can also use water to slow down your eating by taking a sip or two between bites.

-Drink a glass of water before you start drinking alcoholic beverages, and have one in between drinks to slow down your alcohol consumption.
+Drink a glass of water before you drink alcohol -- and in between drinks to slow down your alcohol consumption.